 Meet Laura, Community Support Manager from Cumbria.
 Laura joined the company as a Support Worker in July 2015.
 She tells us why she applied for the role and how she moved from the Support Worker role to her current role.

 What did you do before you joined Gray Healthcare?

 ‘From as long as I can remember I have always wanted to work with people with mental health conditions.
 This stems from witnessing a family member struggle with anxiety for many years and I have always wanted to understand why he behaved as he did.
 When I left school, I started my mental health nurse training but, for personal reasons, I wasn’t able to complete my course, so I looked for other roles within mental health.
 Since the age of 18 I have had several roles working with vulnerable adults: I worked in a supported living service, with a mental health community health crisis team and on a psychiatric ward.
 I found the Support Worker job at Gray Healthcare online and I applied because, at the time, my daughter was very young, and I needed something part-time rather than full-time.
 The interview was really laid back and the person interviewing me was very kind and encouraging – it gave me a very positive impression of the company, so when I was offered the position I accepted!
 Within three months I was put forward to the Community Support Manager role and until May 2018 I was managing nine packages of care in Cumbria.
 This role was then changed to a Team Leader role.’

-Can you tell us about your Team Leader role?
+Can you tell us about your Community Support Manager role?

 What’s the best thing about working at Gray Healthcare?